-Even with Salesforce naming it the #1 retail trend for 2020, brand communities are still a new concept for many retailers and tricky to get right.
+Even with Salesforce naming it the #1 retail trend for retail in the new year, brand communities are still a new concept for many retailers and tricky to get right.

 The right community strategy engages a community, while reaching clearly set business goals.
 Failing to define the scope and goals of your community project means you risk wasting budget & resources.